isadia-brian/30-Days-of-python/README.md

-# A python a day keeps me awaje
+# A python a day keeps me awake